High dimensional consistent independence testing with maxima of rank correlations: Simulation studies

 \subsection{Simulation results}

-We evaluate the size and power of the eleven competing tests introduced above for both Gaussian and non-Gaussian distributions.
+We evaluate the empirical sizes and powers of the eleven competing tests introduced above for both Gaussian and non-Gaussian distributions.
 The values reported below are based on $5,000$ simulations at the nominal significance level of $0.05$, with sample size $n\in\{100,200\}$ and dimension $p\in\{50,100,200,400,800\}$.
 All data sets are generated as an i.i.d.~sample from the distribution specified for the $p$-dimensional random vector $\mX$.